Project Enquiry

 Final Thoughts on AI tools in 2026: Speed vs. Sovereignty

 The most advanced tool isn’t always the best one, and although it can feel like a magic wand solution, it usually comes with a price of some sort.
 The winners are the tools that support us as strategists and do the heavy crunching without fees.
-AI has a long way to go before it can match the intuition of a real designer or developer, and as many are probably finding out the hard way, there are no shortcuts to quality, human-led design and change management workflow and cost.
+We think AI has a way to go before it can match the intuition of a real designer or developer, and as many are probably finding out the hard way, there are no shortcuts to quality, human-led design and change-management workflow, security and cost.

 About the Author